 Example 3: Renaming cluster volumes afpvols.conf for serverA: serverA.vol1 sharedVol1 serverA.vol2 sharedVol2 afpvols.conf for serverB: serverB.vol1 sharedVol1 serverB.vol2 sharedVol2

 Volume management is done in two ways in a cluster:

-The iManager AFP Management Plugin requires a volume to be locally mounted on the cluster node before adding it to the AFP configuration.
-Hence migrate the volume resource to each node and use iManager AFP Management Plugin to add the volume to the AFP configuration.
+The iManager AFP Management plug-in requires a volume to be locally mounted on the cluster node before adding it to the AFP configuration.
+You migrate the volume resource to each node and use the iManager AFP Management plug-in to add the volume to the AFP configuration.

-By editing /etc/opt/novell/afptcpd/afpvols.conf on each cluster node.
+By editing the /etc/opt/novell/afptcpd/afpvols.conf on each cluster node.
 This is done without migrating the resource to each node.
-Enter the following syntax: ServerName.VolumeName VolumeName
+Use the following syntax: ServerName.VolumeName VolumeName.

-Where ServerName is the host name of the local cluster node and VolumeName is the name of the shared, cluster-enabled volume.
+Replace ServerName with the host name of the local cluster node and replace VolumeName with the name of the shared, cluster-enabled volume.